 All categories are sponsored, and winners receive cheques, trophies as well as other benefits.

-This year, for the second time, this prestigious event will be graced with the presence of HRH the Princess Royal - Past Master and Honorary Fellow of the Institute of Meat who will present the prizes.
+Last year, for the second time, this prestigious event was graced with the presence of HRH the Princess Royal - Past Master and Honorary Fellow of the Institute of Meat who presented the prizes.